Adesh-Kumar-Sharma/portfolio-adesh/information/overview.md

 **Sections:**

 - **Contact Form**: Fields for name, email, message, and optional social links.
-- **GitHub Link**: Provides a link to the source code of the website's template.
+- **GitHub Link**: Provides a link to the source code of the website.

 ---